reidemei/synology-autorun/README.md

 * publish the created .spk

 *Note that almost all of the UI is currently not included in the build (since I got bored of updating that with more or less every DSM version).*

+# contributions

+I will not accept any feature requests.
+This project has no priority anymore so I will only do the minimum to keep the base functionality working with newer DSM versions.
+Feel free to fork and provide your own versions.